shb37/netflix-devsecops-deployment/README.md

 ```
 kubectl edit svc stable-grafana -n prometheus
 ```
+7. Access Grafana.
+The default credentials are admin:prom-operator

 ## Step 9: Deploy ArgoCD on EKS to fetch the manifest files to the cluster